Lettuce Β· the diet plan for hungry AI

 Step 2

-Paste one MCP URL + key into Claude Code, Cursor, Copilot, Windsurf, Cline, OpenCode β€” anything that speaks MCP. ~60 seconds.
+One MCP URL + key.
+Paste it into Claude Code, Cursor, Copilot, Windsurf, Cline, OpenCode β€” anything that speaks MCP.

 Step 3